Puzzlepart/prosjektportalen365/.github/PULL_REQUEST_TEMPLATE.md

 3. Then that

 ### Update of documentation

-- [ ] Update user manual if needed
+Update user manual if needed

+- Documentation: Have a look at the [PP365 User manual](https://puzzlepart.github.io/prosjektportalen-manual/) and consider the need for updates to be made.
+Updates can be done directly into the 'Kladd' branch or by providing information to test team for implementation.

 ### Relevant issues (if applicable)